-Prices are pitched a bit higher than the previous model as you would expect, from launch starting from just under £15,000, with the base 'Pure'-spec version costing £875 more than its predecessor in the previous range.
+Prices are pitched a bit higher than the previous model as you would expect, from launch starting from just over £16,000, with the base 'Pure'-spec version kicking tings off.
 There are two other specification options - 'Edge' and top 'Exclusive' trim.
-And from launch, there's also a special 'Limited Edition' variant.

 All versions come decently equipped, with 'Pure' trim including 17-inch alloy wheels, a 7.0-inch touchscreen multimedia system with 'Apple CarPlay' and 'Android Auto' connectivity and all the key features of 'Toyota Safety Sense' package.
 This gets you Adaptive Cruise Control, Road Sign Assist, Auto High Beam, Emergency Steering Assist and a Pre-Collision System with Cyclist and Pedestrian detection.